 RAD was designed by HUD to assist in addressing the capital needs of public housing by providing Albany Housing Authority with access to private sources of capital to repair and preserve its affordable housing assets.
 Please be aware that upon conversion, the Authority's Capital Fund Budget will be reduced by the pro rata share of Public Housing Developments converted as part of the Demonstration, and that Albany Housing Authority may also borrow funds to address their capital needs.
-The Albany Housing Authority will also be contributing Operating Reserves and Capital Funds to the RAD conversions will be determined on a case by case basis, as needed to properly fund each conversion and as available from the Capital Fund grants awarded in those years.
+The Albany Housing Authority will also be contributing Operating Reserves and Capital Funds towards the conversions.
+The amount of Operating Reserves and Capital Funds that will be contributed to the RAD conversions will be determined on a case by case basis, as needed to properly fund each conversion and as available from the Capital Fund grants awarded in those years.
 The Albany Housing Authority currently has debt under the Capital Fund Financing Program and will be working with Capital One Public Funding, LLC to address outstanding debt issues, which may result in additional reductions of Capital Funds.